smart-resource-management-trier/phorecast/paper/paper.md

 Despite the availability of general-purpose time series libraries and proprietary forecasting platforms, there is still a clear gap for an **open, domain-specific, and reproducible** solution.
 Existing tools often lack native support for PV-specific data formats, comprehensive preprocessing pipelines, and deployment-ready architectures that align with Machine Learning Operations (MLOps) best practices. **PHORECAST** addresses this gap by providing a modular, open-source framework tailored to PV forecasting, integrating state-of-the-art machine learning models, automated training and evaluation pipelines, and containerized deployment.
 It enables both researchers and practitioners to move efficiently from experimental development to production-grade forecasting in real-world energy environments.

 # System Architecture
 PHORECAST is built as a modular and extensible framework, strongly aligned with Machine Learning Operations (MLOps) best practices [@Kreuzberger_2023], that implements a complete, reusable pipeline for photovoltaic (PV) power forecasting.
-The system is organized into four core subsystems:
+The system is organized into four core subsystems (Figure 1):

 **Data Loaders** handle ingestion from heterogeneous sources such as inverter telemetry, meteorological services, and file-based inputs (CSV, JSON).
 Loader modules harmonize formats, normalize timestamps, and standardize measurement units, enabling seamless integration of real-world datasets from diverse installations.